Vacation rentals in Vancouver

 The Trail House (Private Sauna & Rain Shower)

-The Trail House is a perfect escape- a modern cabin set on the edge of a forest, overlooking the ocean.
+The Trail House is the perfect escape — a modern cabin set on the edge of a private forest, overlooking the ocean.
 The Trail House is more than just your home base to explore, it's an invitation to create space from your everyday life & reconnect with nature.
-A private spa retreat awaits.
-Soak in a wood-burning hot tub, unwind in a sauna & cold plunge shower, & relax by the fire.
-Thoughtfully designed & close to Bowen’s many beaches & hiking trails, The Trail House balances tranquility, style, & comfort.
+Relax in your own private sauna, unwind by the propane fire pit & soak in the views.
+Just minutes from Bowen Island’s best beaches & hiking trails, this newly finished suite offers a calming retreat with a thoughtfully curated interior.

 The Skydeck Penthouse - Panoramic Hot Tub Views